Strain rate: Strain rate testing

 Materials can be tested using the so-called epsilon dot ($\dot{\varepsilon}$) method which can be used to derive viscoelastic parameters through lumped parameter analysis.

-Shear strain rate
+Sliding rate or shear strain rate

-Similarly, the shear strain rate is the derivative with respect to time of the shear strain.
-Engineering shear strain can be defined as the angular displacement created by an applied shear stress, $\tau$.
+Similarly, the sliding rate, also called the deviatoric strain rate or shear strain rate is the derivative with respect to time of the shear strain.
+Engineering sliding strain can be defined as the angular displacement created by an applied shear stress, $\tau$.

-Therefore the unidirectional shear strain rate can be defined as:
+Therefore the unidirectional sliding strain rate can be defined as: